 Not all of financial planning is preparing for difficult, unexpected events.
 Planning for retirement can position you to start new adventures, travel, and spend more time with family once your working years are complete.
 From daycare to extra-curricular activities, having a family is expensive.
 However, it is important to start saving for retirement as soon as you can.
 Take advantage of employer 401(k)s and contribute the maximum amount if possible (or, at a minimum, enough to maximize any employer matching benefit).
 Put money into Individual Retirement Accounts (IRAs) for both partners.
 Always ensure your investment strategy reflects your age, goals, and financial circumstances.
 Sufficient retirement savings will ultimately benefit your whole family.
 As your own children start their young adult lives, they will be less burdened knowing that you are financially prepared.
 Your security will mean more time to enjoy life with generations to come without the fear of your money running out.

 5) Plan for your Children’s Education

 The idea of saving for children’s education can feel daunting.
-Most of us are aware of the rising cost of education and have seen the sky-high predictions for the future.
-Like retirement saving, the key is start early if possible.
+Most of us are aware of the rising cost of education and have seen sky-high predictions for the future.
+Like retirement savings, the key is to start early if possible.
 There are a number of saving vehicles that can be used specifically for college savings, such as 529 Plans and UGMAs amongst others.
 As your children get older, you can explore loan options, grants, and scholarships.
-Encourage your children to work hard in school and get jobs to maximize what they can contribute themselves.
+Encourage your children to work hard in school and get jobs to maximize what they can contribute to themselves.